The Leading Provider of Online Consultation, Legal Services, Education and Training

 • Compensation is calculated based on the worker's monthly wage and the nature of the injury.
 The Act categorizes injuries into

-• Permanent Total Disablement: Compensation is typically 60% of the monthly wages multiplied by the relevant factor or an amount of ₹ 1 Lakh 40 Thousand whichever is more.
+• Permanent Total Disablement: Compensation is typically 60% of the monthly wages, multiplied by the relevant factor (as outlined in Schedule IV), or an amount of ₹1,40,000, whichever is more.

 • Permanent Partial Disability: Compensation depends on the degree of loss of earning capacity due to the injury.